fourdesire/sketch2unity-release/README.md

 ---

 ### Additional Remarks
-* When encountering the following 2 situations, Sketch2Unity will inform users:
+When encountering the following two situations, Sketch2Unity will inform users:
-1. there are images with same name
+1. there are images with same name;
-2. there are more than one components in some group
+2. there are more than one components in one group.

    <img src="docs/a-messages.png" width="507" height="356">

+Here are proper responses to these two situations:
+1. Confirm whether layer names of different images are different.
+If so, then you can ignore this message; otherwise, rename repeated layer names and export UI again.

+2. Check whether created groups change the view of UI.
+If so, undo and arrange your layers according to **Sketch Convention 2**; otherwise, ignore this message.

 ---

-## json2unity [For Engineers]
+## json2unity [for engineers]

 ### Usage
-1. Download **Editor folder** containing FDSketch2Unity.cs, FDUIGeneratorBase.cs, FDUIGeneratorEditor.cs and FDJsonHelper
+1. Clone **json2unity folder**
-2. Add **Editor folder** to your Unity project and Compile
+2. Add it to your Unity project and Compile.
-3. Import exported json files and images folder to Assets folder in Unity
+3. Import exported json files and images folder to **Assets folder** in Unity.
-4. If necessary, put fonts(.ttf, .otf) used in UI in a folder named Resources, and move the folder to **Assets folder**
+4. If necessary, put fonts(.ttf, .otf) used in UI in a folder named Resources, and move the folder to Assets folder.
 5. Right click on the exported json files and Choose `Create > Sketch2Unity > Import` to generate UI.